kdltr/gl-utils/README.md

 - gl-utils-bytevector: OpenGL-safe R7RS style bytevectors with extended accessors
 - gl-utils-mesh: Convenient vertex array interface for creation, modification, and use
 - gl-utils-ply: [PLY](http://paulbourke.net/dataformats/ply/) file loading
-- gl-utils-srfi-4: OpenGL-safe numeric vectors

-gl-utils is known to work on Linux, Mac OS X, Windows, and with OpenGL ES. gl-utils will automatically compile with ES support on ARM hardware, or when `gles` is defined during compilation (e.g. `chicken-install -D gles`).
+gl-utils is known to work on Linux, Mac OS X, Windows, and with OpenGL ES.

 ## Installation
-This repository is a [Chicken Scheme](http://call-cc.org/) egg.
+This repository is a [Chicken Scheme](https://call-cc.org/) egg.

-It is part of the [Chicken egg index](http://wiki.call-cc.org/chicken-projects/egg-index-4.html) and can be installed with `chicken-install gl-utils`.
+It is part of the [Chicken egg index](https://eggs.call-cc.org/5/) and can be installed with `chicken-install gl-utils`.

 ## Requirements
+- srfi-1
 - z3
 - matchable
 - miscmacros
 - srfi-42
+- srfi-99
-- opengl-glew
+- epoxy
 - gl-math
-- make

 ## Documentation
 ### gl-utils-core